 Kosovo: Shortly after the end of the war, in 1999 medica mondiale opened an interdisciplinary women's centre in rural Gjakova.
 Today, the centre continues to provide comprehensive support for women raped during the war, with advice and programmes to help them secure their livelihood in agricultural self-help groups.
 Medica Kosova became an independent women's rights organisation in 2003.

 You can find further information on our work in Southeast Europe here.
 To download a picture please click on the photo.
 You will find the download link below.

-Sabiha Husić has been active at Medica Zenica since 1993 - then it was the first therapy centre for raped and traumatised women in Bosnia.
-The women’s organisation is now independent and Sabiha Husić became the director in 2007.
+Sabiha Husić has been active since 1993 at Medica Zenica, which was founded by Monika Hauser as the first therapy centre for raped women in Bosnia.
+The women’s organisation is now independent and Sabiha Husić became its Director in 2007.

 Between 20,000 and 50,000 women and girls were raped during the Bosnian War (1992 to 1995).
 Our partner organisation Vive Žene in Tuzla supports women, girls and their families by providing them with psychosocial and legal advice.

 Our partner organisation Medica Zenica provides support to war-traumatised women and girls in the form of gynaecological care, psychosocial advice, legal assistance and training opportunities.

 Training courses on producing honey, growing vegetables and producing seed – this is the way our partner organisation Budućnost (women’s citizen group “Future”) helps women to generate their own income and enhance their confidence.

 Bosnia and Herzegovina: Bees Against Poverty